andelf/tronpy/docs/contract.rst

                        '000000000000000000000000d8dd39e2dea27a40001884901735e3940829bb44'],
             'data': '00000000000000000000000000000000000000000000000000000000000003e8'}]}

-  # trigger output is parsed manually
+  # trigger output can be parsed manually
   >>> contract.functions.transfer.parse_output(_['contractResult'][0])
   True
   # or use `.result()` to parse it automatically